magomimmo/modern-cljs/doc/second-edition/tutorial-04.md

 > should be able to connect it to the `nrepl` server launched by the
 > `boot dev` command without launching a new JVM instance.
 I
 > personally use `emacs` editor and [cider][16] only because I'm aged
-> and `emacs` is the editor I better know how to configure and use.
+> and `emacs` is the editor I know how to configure and use the best.

 We can now evaluate CLJS expressions at the bREPL, but we first need a